Protosynthetic generated mockups collage

 The Mockup tab shows the live, interactive design.
 Built with React, Tailwind, and DaisyUI - not static images.
 You can interact with the UI, test flows, and see real component behavior.

 Here's what emerged from systematically exploring the original interview question: "Design the interface for a 1000-floor elevator."
-The system didn't give me one answer.
-It gave me a framework for generating infinite answers, each tailored to specific contexts, users, and constraints discovered through AI-guided questioning.
+The system didn't produce one design.
+It produced different designs depending on what I told it about the building, the users, and the constraints.

 Collage of all generated mockups